Access your Pro+ Content below.

-This article is part of the 22 April 2014 issue of Adapting to life after Heartbleed
+This article is part of the Computer Weekly issue of 22 April 2014

 Greenpeace's new report on datacentre energy efficiency lauds efforts of some tech giants while singles out others for their lack of commitment to green energy